raphaela-nawa/advent-automation-2025/day06/CODEX_PROMPT_saas_synthetic_data.md

 ---

-**IMPORTANT**: This data should look realistic enough to demonstrate to Murilo how SaaS health metrics work in practice.
+**IMPORTANT**: This data should look realistic enough to demonstrate how SaaS health metrics work in practice.
 Focus on creating meaningful patterns that will result in interesting dashboard visualizations on Day 19.